Startups’ Secret Weapon? It’s Braze.

 Our mission at Braze is to forge human connections between consumers and the brands they love.
 Some of these brands, like Pizza Hut, HBO, and Etsy, have millions of loyal customers around the world.
 But while these household-name brands may steal the headlines, they are not the only brands we serve.

-Braze has served Cutback Coach from Day 1, when they had one employee and no customers yet.
+Braze has served Sunnyside from Day 1, when they had one employee and no customers yet.
 According to founder and CEO (and that first employee), Nick Allen, they "chose to build the first version of our product entirely on Braze.
 Braze let us do very sophisticated things in a very simple way.
 I don't know of anything else in the market that gives users this much power and freedom."

-In addition to Cutback Coach, Braze already serves hundreds of innovative companies and emerging disruptors across a variety of industries.
+In addition to Sunnyside, Braze already serves hundreds of innovative companies and emerging disruptors across a variety of industries.
 Some have a few hundred thousand users and are growing rapidly, while others are still pre-launch but already have a clear vision and a large market opportunity ahead of them.
 What they have in common is that they are passionate about delivering a meaningful customer experience to support a world-class product or service.

 From my conversations with a few dozen of our small and mid-sized business (SMB) customers over the past few weeks, I came away with three clear takeaways: